 ---|---|---|---|

-When the favorites win, the sportsbooks lose – and that will prove to be the theme of 2024, including where the monthly hold rates fall by year's end.
+When the favorites win, the sportsbooks lose – and that proved to be the theme of 2024, particularly where the monthly hold rates were concerned.

 March Madness was much chalkier in 2024 than it was a year earlier, resulting in a much weaker take for the sportsbooks.
-And October was a bettor's delight (and a sports betting site's nightmare).
-You can expect a similar (or even worse) result in December, when NFL bettors once again took sports betting sites to the cleaners.
+And October and December were a bettor's delight (and a sports betting site's nightmare), as NFL bettors took sports betting sites to the cleaners.

 U.S. Sports Betting Tax Revenue 2024